top of page

 Most of the studies have determined that this "rewiring" of the brain comes as a result of relearning the lost functions through increased and repetitive use.

 The involved extremities in a stroke are "flaccid" or very weak, or show "spasticity", an abnormally increased muscle tone, or a mixture of both.
 In any scenario, the patient will have difficulty using the involved side's arm and a leg to perform any of their daily activities.

 Undergoing physical, occupational, and speech therapy helps restore these lost functions.
 Rehabilitation focuses on making the patient functional, this means teaching the patient to walk, get in and out of bed, feed, dress, and address any speech impairment incorporating in the treatment the use of the weakened side of the body.

 Depending on the severity of the stroke, patients can fully recover their ability to perform their daily activities independently as in the case of a mild stroke, or they may become disabled in varying degrees as in the case of a more severe stroke.

-Transfer Training, Bed mobility Training, Balance and gait training are an integral part of stroke rehabilitation.
+Transfer Training, Bed mobility Training, Balance, and gait training are integral parts of stroke rehabilitation.
 Our physical therapists provide the necessary facilitation to enhance the patient's proprioception and balance reactions.